steppedreckoner/TowerDefense/ReadMe.txt

 Old Changes:
+-Pausing reworked so that enemies, towers and projectiles are still drawn while game is paused.
+-First version of tower menu added (Press 'T' and click on the base of the tower you want to place) -Towers only placed when selected from tower menu or by hotkey -Tower to be placed is drawn at mouse location until placed (left-click) or canceled (right click).
+-Some code cleanup.

 -Dead projectiles now deleted from tower's projectile list.
 -Pressing 'M' while in editor shows editor menu.
 Allows for saving, loading and returning to the main menu.
 -TileType selection while in editor handled with number 1-5